-Consumer price index inflation rose 4.9% in the 12 months to July, data from the Australian Bureau of Statistics (ABS) showed on Wednesday.
-The reading was lower than expectations of 5.2%, as well as the prior month’s reading of 5.4%.
+Consumer price index (CPI) inflation grew 4.9% year-on-year in October, data from the Australian Bureau of Statistics (ABS) showed on Wednesday.
+The reading was weaker than expectations expectations for a rise of 5.2%, and down sharply from the 5.6% seen in September.